 You can propagate Umbrella Grass in a number of ways.
 This can be from any seeds it produces (simply sow the seeds just under the soil surface, keep the soil wet and seedlings should start to appear in a few weeks), division (with a large sharp knife simply cut the clump into sections which can then be potted up separately to form new plants) or from cuttings.
 Cuttings are a reliable and efficient way of creating more plants without loosing the bulk of the parent plant by dividing it.
 There are several ways of doing it but this is our favorite:

 1) Remove an entire stem and trim it so its around 10cm / 4in in length.
 Cut each of the leaflets at the top of the stem by just under half, as shown in the top picture.

-3) Once a new stem or two along with leaflets have formed and you can see a reasonable amount of root growth you can remove everything from the cup of water.
-Cut the new growth free from the previous stem and leaflets (which you can then discard) and pot up into a potting medium.
-Within a few months there will be many more new stems growing and your new Umbrella Grass plants will already be quite a substantial size.
+3) Once a new stem, or two, along with leaflets have formed and you can see a reasonable amount of root growth you can remove everything from the cup of water.
+Cut the new growth free from the previous stem and leaflets (which you can then discard) and pot up into a potting compost.
+Within a few months there will be many more new stems growing and your new Umbrella Grass plant will already be quite a substantial size.

-Umbrella Grass grows quickly when it's warm, light and ample water is provided, this is great when you are propagating these plants or if you want something to fill a space quickly.
+Umbrella Grass grows quickly when it's warm, light and ample water is provided.
+This is great when you are propagating or if you want something to fill a space quickly.
 It will slow down or stop growing completely when Winter arrives.